apache/pinot/docs/trying_pinot.rst

 .. role:: sql(code)
   :language: sql

-To show new events appearing, one can run :sql:`select * from meetupRsvp order by mtime desc limit 50` repeatedly, which shows the last events that were ingested by Pinot.
+To show new events appearing, one can run :sql:`SELECT * FROM meetupRsvp ORDER BY mtime DESC LIMIT 50` repeatedly, which shows the last events that were ingested by Pinot.